How do I become a Mental Health Nurse?

 Further training and development

-There are both professional development and educational opportunities designed to enhance the skills of our workforce and improve on the care our nursing professionals provide.
+We offer professional development and educational opportunities, enhancing the skills of our workforce and the quality of care provided.

-Your local NMPDU supports continuing professional development programmes, including masterclasses, workshops, study days and conferences.
+Your local NMPDU supports continuing professional development (CPD) programmes, including masterclasses, workshops, study days and conferences.

-Centres for Nursing and Midwifery education provide Continuing Professional Development (CPD) and QQI Level 5-8 programmes of education for Nurses.
+Centres for Nursing and Midwifery Education provide CPD and QQI Level 5–8 programmes of education.

-HSELAND is the HSE portal, which offers an array of training & development opportunities delivered either online or in a classroom style setting.
+HSeLanD, the HSE portal, offers an array of training & development opportunities delivered online and in classroom settings.

-For further education, check NMBI‘s approved post-registration courses leading to an additional registration or click here for further information.
+Explore NMBI‘s approved post-registration courses leading to additional registration or click here for further information.

 Staff benefits and testimonials